kingkillery/Spreadsheet_LLM_Encoder/README.md

 - `--output`, `-o`: Path to save the JSON output (optional, defaults to input filename with '_spreadsheetllm.json' suffix)
 - `--k`: Neighborhood distance parameter for structural anchors (optional, default=2)

+The CLI prints compression ratios for each sheet and overall.
+These metrics are also stored in the output JSON under `compression_metrics`.

 ### Python API

 ```python